vert-x/vertx-gradle-template/README.md

 ## building

-Task *shadowJar* will build a executable jar
+The gradle task *shadowJar* will build a executable jar

 ```
 ./gradlew shadowJar
 ```

 ## running